aheald-quadball/us-quadball-rulebook/rulebook.md

 4.1.1.
 Good goal

-Ten points are scored for a team when the quadball passes entirely through their opponent’s hoops, regardless of who propelled it, and the goal is confirmed as good.
+Ten points are scored for a team when the Quadball passes entirely through their opponent’s hoops, regardless of who propelled it, and the goal is confirmed as good.

 A. All of the following must be true for a goal to be counted as good:
 i.
-The whole quadball passed through one of the hoops.
+The whole Quadball passed through one of the hoops.
 a.
-Goals may be scored through either side of the hoops.

-ii.
-The quadball was not dead.

-iii.
-The quadball was not unscorable (See: 5.6.3 Unscorable quadball).
+Goals may be scored through either side of the hoops. ii.
+The Quadball was not dead. iii.
+The Quadball was not unscorable (See: 5.6.3 Unscorable Quadball). iv.

-iv.
 The goal did not occur between a foul resulting in a red card, a yellow card, or a turnover by any member of the scoring team and the time the penalty was administered.
 v.
-The scoring player did not commit a foul resulting in a back to hoops penalty, penalty card, or ejection immediately before receiving the quadball or while in contact with a live quadball.
+The scoring player did not commit a foul resulting in a back to hoops penalty, penalty card, or ejection immediately before receiving the Quadball or while in contact with a live Quadball. vi.

-vi.
 The hoop was not dislodged or otherwise unplayable (See: 4.3.1.
 Scoring through a dislodged hoop).

-B. The quadball becomes dead as soon as a good goal has been scored.
+B. The Quadball becomes dead as soon as a good goal has been scored.
 C. The head referee confirms that a goal is good by blowing one long whistle blast and raising both arms.

-4.1.2.Goaltending
+4.1.2.
+Goaltending

-A. A play is considered goaltending, and is scored as if the quadball had gone through the hoop, if either of the following are true:
+A. A play is considered goaltending, and is scored as if the Quadball had gone through the hoop, if either of the following are true:
 i.
-A player within their own keeper zone, other than the keeper, touches the quadball with a part of themselves or their equipment that is extended through a hoop from the side where the quadball would exit.

-ii.
-A player within their own keeper zone, other than the keeper, touches the quadball while it is part way through a hoop with a part of themselves or their equipment that is positioned on the opposite side of the hoop from where the quadball entered.
+A player within their own keeper zone, other than the keeper, touches the Quadball with a part of themselves or their equipment that is extended through a hoop from the side where the Quadball would exit. ii.
+A player within their own keeper zone, other than the keeper, touches the Quadball while it is part way through a hoop with a part of themselves or their equipment that is positioned on the opposite side of the hoop from where the Quadball entered.

 **4.2.
 RESTARTING AFTER A GOAL**

 4.2.1.
-Dead quadball
+Dead Quadball

-After a goal is scored the quadball is dead until the Keeper Restart Procedure (see 4.2.2)  is completed.
+After a goal is scored the Quadball is dead until the Keeper Restart Procedure (see 4.2.2)  is completed.

-A. Any player on the formerly defending keeper’s team may carry or pass the dead quadball to the keeper in that keeper’s own keeper zone, but may not otherwise interact with the dead quadball.
+A. Any player on the formerly defending keeper’s team may carry or pass the dead Quadball to the keeper in that keeper’s own keeper zone, but may not otherwise interact with the dead Quadball.
 i.
-Substitutes may pass the dead quadball to their keeper in this manner, but must always remain in the substitution area or bench while doing so.

-ii.
-The formerly offensive team may not pick up or otherwise intentionally interact with the dead quadball, unless they are providing it to the keeper at the request of the formerly defending team or an official.
+Substitutes may pass the dead Quadball to their keeper in this manner, but must always remain in the substitution area or bench while doing so. ii.
+The formerly offensive team may not pick up or otherwise intentionally interact with the dead Quadball, unless they are providing it to the keeper at the request of the formerly defending team or an official.

-B. Players shall not be penalized for playing as if the quadball is live before the goal is confirmed.
+B. Players shall not be penalized for playing as if the Quadball is live before the goal is confirmed.
 i.
-This shall not apply if the player is ruled to be acting with the intent to affect the restart of the quadball game.
+This shall not apply if the player is ruled to be acting with the intent to affect the restart of the Quadball game.

-C. If a penalty turns over a dead quadball to the formerly offensive team, the quadball becomes live upon the restart after the turnover.
+C. If a penalty turns over a dead Quadball to the formerly offensive team, the Quadball becomes live upon the restart after the turnover.

-⚑ *Blue Card*—Intentionally and illegally interacting with a dead quadball 4.2.2.
+⚑ *Blue Card*—Intentionally and illegally interacting with a dead Quadball

+4.2.2.
 Keeper restart

-A. The keeper must possess the quadball in their own keeper zone to make it live if:
+A. The keeper must possess the Quadball in their own keeper zone to make it live if:
 i.
-The quadball is touched by anyone else after the goal.

-ii.
-The quadball leaves the pitch boundaries.

-iii.The quadball enters the opposing team’s half.
+The Quadball is touched by anyone else after the goal. ii.
+The Quadball leaves the pitch boundaries. iii.The Quadball enters the opposing team’s half.

-B. The referee shall pass the quadball to the keeper either at their request or if the keeper must possess the quadball in their zone and doing so would expedite the quadball restart.
+B. The referee shall pass the Quadball to the keeper either at their request or if the keeper must possess the Quadball in their zone and doing so would expedite the Quadball restart.

-C. The head referee shall blow one short whistle blast after quadball play is restarted by the keeper’s possession.
+C. The head referee shall blow one short whistle blast after Quadball play is restarted by the keeper’s possession.

 **4.3.
 BROKEN OR FALLEN HOOPS**